milinda/PhD/papers/ieee-bigdata-2015-samza-sql/draft/motivation.md

 - Discuss different requirements.
 Latency requirements and what is special about these tasks.
 - Then discuss about current approaches and their problems.
 Current approaches include Lambda Architecture and Kappa Architecture.

+## Trill

+- Lack of a unified data model and semantics precludes reusing logic accross tools, developing queries on historical data and then deploying them directly to live streams.